AI Security Workflows: Automated Vulnerability Management

 Dependency vulnerabilities are inherited from packages: a compromised npm package, a CVE in a transitive dependency, an outdated library with known exploits.
 These require tracking external databases.

-Code-Level Security with Claude Code
+Code-level security with Claude Code

 /security-review